 - A project launch was advertised on the County website, Parkland Communicator, Community Voice, Spruce Grove Examiner, and the Stony Plain Reporter; - A Project Steering Committee was formed to oversee the preparation of the ASP.
 The Committee included representatives from Parkland County, TransAlta, and the Committee on Keephills Environment (COKE).
 The Steering Committee met three (3) times throughout the project; - County staff and referral agencies were contacted to obtain input on current and future requirements; - A public open house was held on May 28, 2015 to gather perspectives and obtain input on hopes for and concerns in the Plan area; - A public workshop was held on November 5, 2015 to review the Plan vision and proposed policy directions; - A public open house was held on March 1, 2016 to review the draft ASP; - A letter of invitation was sent to all residents in and adjacent to the Plan area and the Paul Band First Nation to encourage attendance for each open house and the workshop.
 The events were also advertised on the Parkland County website, in the Parkland Communicator, and in ads placed in both the Spruce Grove Examiner and Stony Plain Reporter and other relevant newspapers (where applicable).
-In addition, social media (Facebook and Twitter) messages were distributed through Parkland County accounts; and - Formal input at each open house and the workshop was gathered via feedback sheets and/or workbooks that respondents could fill out and submit at the event or return by fax or email.
-The materials were also available online on the project website.
+In addition, social media (Facebook and Twitter) messages were distributed through Parkland County accounts; - Formal input at each open house and the workshop was gathered via feedback sheets and/or workbooks that respondents could fill out and submit at the event or return by fax or email.
+The materials were also available online on the project website; and - The Public Hearing was postponed and the Steering Committee met to review comments from the Public Hearing prior to Council approving the final version of the Plan.